David-Inkheart/fxql-parser/README.md

 }
 ```

+// link to swagger documentation
+**Swagger Documentation:**
+The API documentation can be accessed via Swagger UI at the [/api-docs](https://fxql-parser-app-2dd73b37f0cc.herokuapp.com) endpoint.

 ---

 ## Assumptions and Design Decisions

 1. **Architecture**:

    - Uses a modular architecture with NestJS for scalability and maintainability.
    - Separates concerns with services, controllers, and modules.